misojiwon3/99-scala-problems/README.md

 - P19 (**) Rotate a list N places to the left.
 - P20 (*) Remove the Kth element from a list.
 - P21 (*) Insert an element at a given position into a list.
+- P22 (*) Create a list containing all integers within a given range.

 ### Arithmetic